 - UK SRS may influence s172 strategic reports

-- Enhanced connectivity between financial and sustainability information
+- Enhanced links (the Standard's "Connected information" requirement) between financial and sustainability information

 - Board oversight requirements aligned with corporate governance